aaroncbrown/aaroncbrown.github.io/README.md

 ### `npm run deploy`

 This will automatically run `npm run predeploy` and then pushes the contents to the `gh-pages` branch.
-The `gh-pages` branch is used for the content of the portfolio site.
+The `gh-pages` branch is used as the basis for the portfolio site.

 ## Learn More